MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ## Domain Escalation

-We don't just have access to AdminPC, we have validated Administrator privileges on AdminPC.
-We can now laterally move to AdminPC and harvest even more credentials.
+From our simulated attack, we don't just have access to AdminPC, we have validated Administrator privileges on AdminPC.
+We can now laterally move to AdminPC and harvest more credentials.

 Here, we will: